thelawds/CurrencyExchange/README.md

-# CurrencyExchange
+# Currency Exchange
-Small website showing Currency Rates, using exchangeratesapi.io
+Small website showing Currency Rates, using exchangeratesapi.
+Created as a solution of O.Dev internship test task.